intmus/inttheory22-23/_04-intro-rhythm/b2-compoundmeter.md

 - The subdivisions of the beat are counted "1 to la ti li ti".

+When determining whether something is simple or compound, it is important to consider the tempo of the piece.
+For example, a piece could be in simple triple or compound triple depending on how fast it is conducted.

 ## Class Discussion 2021

 **What is a compound meter?**